 GET IN TOUCH NOW

 Regardless of the tank dimensions or capacity, our process engineers can design SBR equipment kits that are compatible.
-Compared to other process technologies that require tansk with specific shapes and numbers of chambers, the clearfox SBR presents totally fleaxibility.
+Compared to other process technologies that require tanks with specific shapes and numbers of chambers, the ClearFox® SBR presents total flexibility.
 The tank to be retrofitted can be of any shape, any material and can have any number of chambers.

-When upgrading a septic tank system or failing wastewater treatment plant to achieve compliance with effluent stabnards, an SBR kit retrofit of existing tanks is the most cost effective solution available on the market, A summary of the kay advantages to this process technology selection are as follows:
+When upgrading a septic tank system or failing wastewater treatment plant to achieve compliance with effluent standards, an SBR kit retrofit of existing tanks is the most cost-effective solution available on the market.
+A summary of the key advantages to this process technology selection are as follows:

 - SBR equipment in kit form to install into any tank configuration (above or below ground)

 - Can be installed in tanks with 1, 2 or 3 chambers of any shape (subject to minimum volumes)

 - Systems can be installed in Concrete / GRP / Plastic tanks